waitunsoe/php-laracasts/README.md

 simple &amp; short php lessons from laracasts

-## 44. The PRG Pattern (and Session Flashing)
+## 45. Flash Old Form Data to the Session

 Things to learn

-- the PRG (Post-Redirect-Get) pattern
+- displaying "old" form data to the user
-- how it can be used to prevent duplicate form submissions
-- redirect function for handling redirects
+- old() function